dieterichlawson/goliath_exploration/README.md

 This repo holds various small explorations of the Goliath webserver (http://goliath.io).

 ###simple_uploader.rb
-A simple server that accepts HTTP POST requests that contain file uploads, and writes them to an 'uploads' directory.
+Accepts an HTTP POST request that contains a file upload, and writes the file to an 'uploads' directory.

 To use it: